Highland Historical Society

 - financing the restoration of old and rare Highland County documents.

 The challenges of restoring historical artifacts is daunting, but incredibly rewarding.
 For example, the residents of this community often treasured items that were not only valuable, but extremely fragile.
 One donation of artifacts included a dozen very valuable Moroccan rugs, some with large stains and a couple in poor condition.
-We had to contract with a specialist in NY who had experts with knowledge on how to clean & restore a Moroccan rug.
+We had to contract with a NYC rug cleaning specialist.
 The rugs and all the carpets came back looking like new!
 Anyone who is interested in preserving the history and heritage of Highland County, Virginia, and of the Virginia Highlands is invited to join The Highland Historical Society by filling out and sending in our membership form.

 The Battle of McDowell, the first Confederate victory of the Shenandoah Valley Campaign, was fought in Highland County on May 8, 1862.
 The battlefield is the only Valley Campaign site that looks almost precisely as it did at the time of the Civil War, and it has been designated "100% pristine" by the U.S. Department of the Interior.
 Today portions of the battlefield are accessible to visitors, and those interested in learning more about the battle and Highland’s place in Civil War history can receive an introduction to the area at the Highland Museum and Heritage Center.